 Don Bellman is an executive professor in the finance department at the Bauer College of Business, teaching energy economics-related courses, as well as a consultant with AOTA Energy Consultants.
 Prior to joining Bauer, he worked for 35 years for ExxonMobil Chemical, primarily as a business development manager, venture executive and strategic planning manager.
 He has held a variety of operating, marketing and planning roles, particularly relating to integration with refining and gas production.
 He holds a BS degree in mechanical engineering from Duke University and an MBA from Stanford University.

-In Part 1 of this article, the incentives and information needed to relax the constraints of being O2-free are outlined.
+In Part 1 of this article, the incentives and information needed to relax the constraints of being O<sub>2</sub>-free are outlined.
 The authors hope that this perspective provides new directions for improving the economics of using pyoil to produce advanced biofuels (ABFs).

 Sign up to Receive Our Newsletter

 - Honeywell adds augmented reality to its Immersive Field Simulator 2/23

 - Vitol Bunkers takes delivery of first biofuel barge in Asia 2/23